-Russia has been banned from the Rio 2016 Paralympic Games after the International Paralympic Committee (IPC) confirmed it has suspended the membership of the Russian Paralympic Committee.
+Russia has been banned from the Rio 2016 Paralympic Games after the International Paralympic Committee (IPC) confirmed it has suspended the membership of the Russian Paralympic Committee (RPC).

-The IPC announced its decision at a media conference overnight in Rio, two weeks after opening suspension proceedings in response to what the McLaren Report alleged was “an unimaginable scale of institutionalised doping in Russian sport that was orchestrated at the highest level.”
+The IPC announced its decision at a media conference overnight (7 August), two weeks after opening suspension proceedings in response to what the McLaren Report alleged was “an unimaginable scale of institutionalised doping in Russian sport that was orchestrated at the highest level”.

-Australian Paralympic Committee Chief Executive Officer Lynne Anderson said today was a turning point for Paralympic sport.
+Chief Executive Officer of the Australian Paralympic Committee (APC), Lynne Anderson, said today was a turning point for Paralympic sport.

 “It’s hard to recall a greater statement against doping in Paralympic sport,” Anderson said.